landing-page-generator/deck-generator-2/README.md

 # Production deployment

-Auto deployed to Vercel xxx at each commit to `main` branch.
+Auto deployed to Render [https://deck-generator.onrender.com](https://deck-generator.onrender.com/) at each commit to `main` branch.